-The mission of MHGS is to train people to be competent in the study of text, soul and culture in order to experience God through transforming relationships.
+The mission of MHGS is to train people to be competent in the study of text, soul, and culture in order to serve God and neighbor through transforming relationships.

 MHGS prepares people, who in obedience to Christ serve in pastoral ministries, counseling, the arts, spiritual direction and other various professions.
 Graduates will be able to: